 Paul was virtually raised at Dance Express and some of his earliest memories were made here.
 As a child, he would sit hidden in the curtain and watch every single moment of the Dance Express recital.
 His talent was quickly spotted the first time he performed on stage and he was immediately chosen for the competition company.
 He competed in clogging for many years, before adding hip-hop, jazz, modern, ballet, tap, and acrobatics to his repertoire.
 Paul has led his team to many victories, including several top scores, judge’s choice awards, and most entertaining performance.
 He has competed in the Junior Olympics and considers his one bronze, three silver, and two gold medals his most prized possessions.
 Paul also appeared on the hit television show Paula Abdul’s Live to Dance and was awarded Mr. Personality for his self-choreographed routine during competition season.
 Paul has also been an instructor and performer in Brunswick County’s Dancing With the Stars, in which he and his partner were awarded the Most Entertaining Performance.
 He also performed in the Carolina Opry’s Christmas Show with the clogging group All That!
-He has been recognized as Star System’s Top Teacher for 3 consecutive years.

 In December 2010, Sara graduated Suma Cum Laude with a Bachelor of Fine Arts degree in Dance Education and a Minor in Art from East Carolina University.
 She has been teaching since 2006 with proficiency in ballet, modern, jazz, contemporary, tap, pointe, and hip hop.
 Sara has been teaching at The ARTS Company in Faison since 2006, and with Dance Express PAC since 2012.
 Throughout her career, she has studied with teachers and choreographers such as Galina Panova, Timor Bourtesynkov, Autumn Proctor, Tommi Galaska, Clarine Powell, Rodger Belman, Patricia Weeks, Dr. Dawn Clark, Misty Rasconsmith, Ryan Warren, Kathryn McCormick, Chris Donnelly, and others.
 She has received numerous overall high score and choreography awards at competitions throughout North Carolina, and from 2009 to 2010, Sara was also president of the East Carolina Dance Association at ECU and performed in Dance 2010, ECU’s annual dance concert.
 As a consistent attendee to Dance Revolution Christian dance convention, she believes in using dance as a way to reclaim the arts for God’s glory.
 Sara strives to provide quality dance education and artistic experiences to all children, no matter their background, while aiming to instill a love and respect for the arts in all of her students.